 This may help you establish a positive environment for meditation or another ritual.
 Choosing to sit and let go of negative thoughts in a ritual like this sets your intention and dedication to self-improvement.
 Choosing to engage in ritual can be the beginning of your change in mindset.

-Burning sage creates fragrant smoke central to smudging’s benefits.
-You can use this incense to smudge yourself or specific spaces.
-Or according to some sources, you can smudge specific objects.
+Burning sage creates fragrant smoke central to its benefits.
+You can use this incense to cleanse yourself or specific spaces.
+Or according to some sources, you can cleanse specific objects.

 This can be useful with new purchases, gifts, or secondhand items.
-However, any item can be smudged.
+However, any item can be cleansed.

-If you have any concern with negative history or energy attached to a new or unfamiliar object, smudging may help bring peace of mind and make the object more sacred to you.
+If you have any concern with negative history or energy attached to a new or unfamiliar object, burning sage may help bring peace of mind and make the object more sacred to you.

-Tradition suggests that smudging can literally lift one’s spirits to banish negativity.
+Tradition suggests that burning sage can literally lift one’s spirits to banish negativity.
 Some research supports this.